gvwilson/thirdbit/src/fiction/bear/index.md

 "Now!"

 Soldiers stood in pairs by the gates.
 More were forming ranks inside.
 She could see Sergeant Gyalpa grabbing arms and pushing people in the right direction when they didn't move quickly enough to satisfy him.
 The prince was there too.
-Catching sight of the cloud, he waved her away.
-She didn't need to be told twice—whatever was happening, she wanted to be well clear of it.
+Catching sight of the cloud,
+he waved her away.
+She didn't need to be told twice—whatever was happening, she wanted Cloud to be well clear of it.

 Below her, the prince lowered his arm.
-"All good?" he asked, returning Rinpa's salute as the soldier halted in front of him.
+"All good?" he asked,
+returning Private Rinpa's salute as the soldier halted in front of him.

-"Yes, Your Highness," Rinpa replied, slightly breathless.
-"The troll is minding her, and Manpa's stayed up as well."
+"Yes, honored," Rinpa replied, slightly breathless.
+"The troll is minding her, and Manpa's stayed up along by them as well."

 "Good.
 Sergeant Gyalpa, are you ready?
 Sergeant Inambu?
 Good.
-Remember, no one does anything until we find out what this is all about.
+Remember, no one does anything until I've had a chance to talk to them.
 Now, open the gate!"

 Sergeant Gyalpa blew three long blasts on his whistle.
 Two soldiers grunted as they lifted the iron bar that held the gate shut.
 Two others began cranking a windlass.
-With a rattle, the gate began to rise.
+With a rattle and a prolonged squeak, the gate swung open.

 The crowd outside fell silent.
-Master Bortja stepped down from his crate to stand with his hands clasped behind his back.
+Bortja stepped down from her crate to stand with her hands clasped in front of her.
 "In ranks!" the prince ordered, his voice cracking.
-He strode forward, one hand resting on the hilt of his sword and the other swinging at his side.
+He strode forward,
+one hand resting on the hilt of his sword.
-*Don't look back,* he told himself. *Don't look back.
+*Don't look back,* he told himself.
+*Don't look back.
 They're right behind you.*

 He counted twelve paces in his head once he was through the gate, just as Sergeant Gyalpa had suggested, then halted and raise his arm.
-He only closed his eyes in relief for a heartbeat when Sergeant Gyalpa shouted, "Troop… halt!" behind him.
+He definitely *didn't* whoosh with relief relief when Sergeant Gyalpa shouted, "Troop… halt!" behind him.
 Thirty boots hit the pavement with a synchronized thud.

-Master Bortja straightened and bowed.
-"Your Highness," he said in a loud, clear voice.
+Bortja straightened and bowed.
+"Your Highness," she said in a loud, clear voice.

 The prince inclined his head.
+"Honored Bortja."
+He hesitated.
-"Master Bortja."
-He hesitated 'What is the meaning of this?' and 'Be about your business immediately!' and 'Could you not have written a letter?' all flashed through his mind, but that was what his father, his brother, and Mope would have said.
+'What is the meaning of this?',
+'Be about your business immediately!', and 'Could you not have written a letter?' all flashed through his mind, but that was what his father, his brother, and Mope would have said.
 Instead, he let his hesitation stretch.

-It was clearly not what Master Bortja had expected.
-As the silence grew uncomfortable, then awkward, he cleared his throat.
-"Thank you for coming to speak with us, Your Highness."
-He gestured at the crowd.
+It was clearly not what Bortja had expected.
+As the silence grew uncomfortable, then awkward, she cleared her throat.
+"Thank you for coming along by to speak with us, Your Highness."
+She gestured at the crowd.
 "With all of us.
-Though I assure you, your soldiers are unnecessary."
+I promise, the soldiers aren't all by necessary."

-"As was your shouting," the prince replied sharply.
+"Neither was your shouting," the prince replied sharply.

-Master Bortja spread his hands.
-"Sometimes there is no other way to be heard.
+Bortja spread her hands.
+"Sometimes there's by no other way to be heard.
 Pargyu!"

 A burly man stepped forward.
 A couple of bystanders clapped him on the shoulder.

-When Master Bortja nodded to him, the man bowed awkwardly to the prince.
-"M'name's Pargyu," he said, deferential and belligerent at the same time.
+When Bortja nodded to him,
+the man bowed awkwardly to the prince.
+"M'name's Pargyu," he said,
+deferential and belligerent at the same time.
 "I'm a bricksmith.
 Been doing along by that all my life, never been cause by trouble.
 Then last night some troll comes along by my room and drags me out from bed and, and strips me for naked and ties me up like a hog for market and, and…"

-"…and hangs him from a lamp post down by the market," Master Bortja finished.
+"…and hangs him from a lamp post down by the market," Bortja finished.
 "But that's not all, is it?"

 "No sir," the bricksmith said.
 "Not along by half it isn't.
 Beast stole my horse too!"

 The crowd murmured.
 The prince cocked his head to one side.
 "So you'd like to report a theft?"

 "No!
 I mean, yes!" the bricksmith spluttered.
 "And, and, and I want a word by that troll of yours!
 It's along time he learned a lesson about what he can't do by people!"

 "Rightly said!"
 "Full truth!"
 The crowd wasn't murmuring any more.

-The prince looked at their angry faces, his heart pounding. *Never let them see your fear,* Kulbinder had told him. *Only prey are afraid.*
+The prince looked at their angry faces, his heart pounding.
+*Never let them see your fear,* Kulbinder had told him.
+*Only prey are afraid.*

 "Very well," he said.
-"If you'd like to go with Sergeant Gyalpa, I'm sure Mope would be happy to clear this up.
+"If you'd like to go with Sergeant Gyalpa,
+I'm sure Mope would be happy to clear this up.
 Would you like a cup of tea while you're speaking with him?
 I would offer one to your friends as well, but I think the kitchen staff would require more warning for that."

 "I don't want by tea!" the bricksmith squawked.
 "I want my horse back!
 And I want that animal of yours out *here* where we can *all* have a word by him!"

 "You will mind how you speak by His Highness!"
 Sergeant Gyalpa barked.
 "Or it won't be his troll you'll be by to talk with, and it won't be the kitchen you'll be along by to sit!"

-Master Bortja smacked his thigh with his hand.
-"You see?" he said to the crowd.
+Bortja smacked her thigh with her hand.
+"You see?" she said to the crowd.
 "You see who they favor?
-Beasts over men!
-Well I say, men over beasts!"
+Beasts over people!
+Well I say, people over beasts!"

-"Men over beasts!" someone shouted from the back of the crowd.
-"Men over beasts!"
+"People over beasts!" someone shouted from the back of the crowd.
+"People over beasts!"
 Others took up the cry.
 People began clapping and stomping their feet in time.
-"Men over beasts!"
+"People over beasts!"

-Two long steps took Master Bortja back to his crate.
-"What do we want?" he bellowed as he straightened on top of it.
+Two quick steps took Bortja back to her crate.
+"What do we want?"
+she bellowed as she straightened on top of it.

 "A charter!" the crowd roared.